KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 -   The gap between sensitivity and specificity is the smallest compared to other models built.

-The random forest model suggests
+The random forest model suggests that,
 \* Credit History,
 \* applicant income,
 \* total income (applicant income + co-applicant income)